GiomarMC/Flutter_Mapbox_Geolocator/flutter_mapbox/README.md

 # flutter_mapbox

-A new Flutter project that shows the location fo the device in real time located on the map.
+A new Flutter project that shows the location of the device in real time located on the map.

 ## Getting Started